-40 year-old Ali Karyare, a businessmen in Xudur, gave an account of the challenges they faced before the street lights were installed, “We encountered hardships in the absence of solar light.
-We used to close the businesses at 6:00 pm in the evening but now we work until 11:00 pm at night”
+40 year-old Ali Karyare, a businessmen in Xudur, gave an account of the challenges they faced before the street lights were installed: “We encountered hardships in the absence of solar light.
+We used to close the businesses at 6:00 pm in the evening, but now we work until 11:00 pm at night".

-Residents are now able to socialize and conduct businesses at night.
+Residents are now able to socialize and keep their businesses open at night.
 Since the installation, women can walk freely at night, shopping and visiting their neighbors without fear.
 “I could not walk on the streets at night.
-Most of the businesses were closed at 6:00 pm and we stayed in our homes as soon as night came because women couldn’t go out during the night time due to high possibility of becoming victim of crime such as rape, theft and others.
+Most of the businesses were closed at 6:00 pm and we stayed in our homes as soon as night came because women couldn’t go out during the night time due to high possibility of becoming victim of crime, such as rape, theft and others.
 But we can feel safe going out at night now, thanks to the solar street lights,” said 28 year-old, Zakia Mohamed, a local resident.

-The contractor engaged casual labourers from the local community to dig pits for solar poles “Our task was to make foundation of concrete metal bar and carrying of streetlight solar poles”, explains Omar Maxamed, supervisor of the 15 casual labourers that worked installing the solar streetlights.
-“We were able to finish the foundation pits of 1 meter length and 1 meter width within 18 days and this is because of the type of soil making the excavation difficult “Omar added.
+The contractor engaged casual labourers from the local community to dig pits for solar poles.
+“Our task was to make foundation of concrete metal bar and carrying of streetlight solar poles”, explains Omar Maxamed, supervisor of the 15 casual labourers that worked installing the solar streetlights.
+He added, “We were able to finish the foundation pits of one meter length and one meter width within 18 days and this is because of the type of soil making the excavation difficult".

-For Omar and the other casual labourers this project also provided them with a source of income, “The small wages we received acted as a temporary source of employment and helped us support our families.”
+For Omar and the other casual labourers, this project also provided them with a source of income: “The small wages we received acted as a temporary source of employment and helped us support our families.”